singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 A storyboard of the interactions can be seen below.
 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%201/StoryBoard.png" width="840"></p>

 Present your idea to the other people in your breakout room.
-You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**